godotengine/godot-docs/tutorials/export/exporting_projects.rst

 At that time, the user is expected to come back to the documentation and follow instructions on how to properly set up that platform.

+The buttons at the bottom of the menu allow you to export the project in a few different ways:

+- Export All: Export the project as a playable build (Godot executable and project data) for all the presets defined.
+All presets must have an **Export Path** defined for this to work.
+- Export Project: Export the project as a playable build (Godot executable and project data) for the selected preset.
+- Export PCK/ZIP: Export the project resources as a PCK or ZIP package.
+  This is not a playable build, it only exports the project data without a Godot executable.

 Export templates
 ~~~~~~~~~~~~~~~~